1. Home

 Applying ice to the injured area can help reduce pain and inflammation during the early stages of recovery.
 You can use an ice pack, a bag of frozen peas, or a towel wrapped around ice cubes for 10-20 minutes.

-You may also be recommended to take anti-inflammatory medications by your doctor, which can help manage pain and inflammation symptoms when appropriately used.
+Your doctor may also recommend that you take anti-inflammatory medications, which can help manage pain and inflammation symptoms when appropriately used.

 Crutches or Braces